mieubrisse/gecko/vms/wasmvm/README.md

 ## Invoking a Smart Contract

 A smart contract that has been uploaded can be invoked by calling `wasm.invoke`.
-This method takes four arguments:
+This method takes six arguments:

 * `contractID`: The contract being invoked
 * `function`: The name of the function being invoked
+* `senderKey` and `senderNonce`: Similar to previous call.
+Note that we increment `senderNonce` to 2.
 * `args`: An array of integer arguments to pass to the function being invoked.
 May be omitted.
   * Each element of `args` must specify its type, which is one of: `int32`, `int64`
 * `byteArgs`: The base 58 with checksum representation of a byte array to pass to the smart contract.
 May be omitted.

 Let's invoke the contract's `create_owner` method.
-As you can see in the Rust code, this method takes one arguments: the owner's ID.
+As you can see in the Rust code, this method takes one argument: the owner's ID.
 We give the owner ID 123 below.

 ```sh